nvdaaddons/DevGuide/readme.md

 	 def __init__(self, *args, **kwargs):
 		super(AppModule, self).__init__(*args, **kwargs)
 		# What NvDA should do when the app module loads.

+* For terminating, regardless of the add-on type: def terminate(self):
+		# Do something when the add-on terminates.
+		# Warning!
+Never initialize ANY core module such as GUI in terminate method as doing so will prevent NVDA from exiting properly.

 ### Let's build an add-on ###